-See your military counselor and also apply for VA Benefits online.
+See your military counselor and apply for VA Benefits online.
 Please provide the USC Union Financial Aid Office and VA Counselor a copy of your Certificate of Eligibility (COE).
 Please be advise that there is a limit to what one may qualify for in terms of VA assistance.
-All students are encourage to submit a FAFSA every October 1st and Scholarship Applications March 1st.
+All students are encouraged to submit a FAFSA every October 1st and Scholarship Applications March 1st.

 Federal Work Study

 The Federal Work Study Program provides students with financial need part-time employment to assist with the costs of postsecondary education.
 Hourly wages must not be less than the federal minimum wage.
 To receive FWS, a degree-seeking student should complete a FAFSA application to determine eligibility.

 First Responder Scholarship Agreement

 All first responders who attend classes at USC Union or the Laurens Location and do so in uniform may quality for the scholarship.
 This program provides a mechanism to increase the presence and public awareness of uniformed first responder's personnel on campus.

 Federal Student Aid and the Biden-Harris Administration have announced federal loan forgiveness plans of up to $20,000 for prior Pell Grant recipients and up to $10,000 for all other federal loan borrowers.